publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch73/schIII/m__us_usc_t15_s4725.md

     (b) __Reports to Congress__

-        The Secretary of Commerce shall report periodically to the Congress on activities carried out under subsection (a) of this section.
+        The Secretary of Commerce shall report periodically to the Congress on activities carried out under subsection (a).

     (c) __“United States person” defined__